Government of Maharashtra

 Prof. Dr G. V. Patil joined this department in 1967.
 He worked as Head of the Department from 1982-1990.
 He also worked as In Charge Director, Institute of Science, Aurangabad (1990-1993).
 In 1993 he was selected by honourable Governor of Maharashtra as Vice Chancellor of Sant Gadge Baba Amravati University Amravati.

-Department has two combination for B.Sc with groups CBZ and CBEnv and three specialization for M.Sc in Palynology, Advanced Phycology & hydrobiology and Paleobotany.
+Department has two combinations for B.Sc with groups CBZ and CBEnv and three specialization for M.Sc in Palynology, Advanced Phycology& hydrobiology and Paleobotany.

-In department 10 teaching (1 professors, 3 Associate professors and 6 Assistant Professors) and 5 nonteaching staff are available.
+In department 07 teaching (1 professorsand 6 Assistant Professors) and 2 nonteaching staff are available.

-Many students of department has qualified NET / SET/GATE examinations.
-And also lots of Students achieved merit position in RTM Nagpur university examinations.
+Many students of department had qualified NET / SET/GATE examinations.
+And manystudents achieved merit position in RTM Nagpur university examinations.